Rasgulla: Alternative claims of Puri temple tradition of Odisha

+Niladri Bije

+Niladri Bije is a Hindu ritual happens after Rath Yatra.When Lord Jagannath returns to Puri Mandir then Lakshmi feeds her roshogolla.
+On this point Odisha also claims roshogolla.
+Lord Jagannath is highly prayed in both Odisha and West Bengal.Sand artist Sudarshan Patnaik made a sand sculpture in Puri Beach depicting "Niladri Bije" and Jagannath offering rasgulla to Lakshmi.

 Rosogolla Utsob

-To pay tribute to the inventor of rosogolla, ‘Nobin Chandra Das’, and to promote Bengali claim of authenticity over Rosogolla, from 2017 The government of West Bengal has decided to celebrate "Rosogolla Utsob" every year on 28 December.
-And in 2017 'Rosogolla festival', Bengali confectioners prepared world's largest Rasgulla which weighted 9 kilograms.
-To celebrate 150 years of Rosogolla's invention, The government of West Bengal had also organized a 3-day grand ‘Rosogolla festival’ from 28 December 2018 to 30 December 2018.
+To pay tribute to the inventor of rosogolla, ‘Nobin Chandra Das’, and to promote Bengali claim of authenticity over rosogolla, from 2017 the government of West Bengal has decided to celebrate "Rosogolla Utsob" every year on 28 December.
+And in the 2017 rosogolla festival, Bengali confectioners prepared the world's largest rasgulla, which weighed nine kilograms.
+To celebrate the 150th anniversary of rosogolla's invention, the government of West Bengal had also organised a three-day grand ‘Rosogolla festival’ from 28 December 2018 to 30 December 2018.

 Preparation

 To prepare rasgulla, the cheese (chhena) mixture is formed into small balls.
 These balls are then simmered in a sugar syrup.
 It can also be prepared using a pressure cooker or an oven.
-While serving add a drop of rose water (only organic and edible type of rose water, not rose perfume or synthetic flavors) to enhance the flavor and taste.
+While serving, a drop of rose water (only organic and edible type of rose water, not rose perfume or synthetic flavours) can be added.

 Variations

-The Pahal Rasagola from the Pahala area (located between the cities of Bhubaneswar and Cuttack) is also popular in India.

-Derivatives and similar desserts

-Along with chhena gaja and chhena poda, rasgulla is one of three traditional Odia chhena desserts.
-Due to rasgulla becoming associated with Bengali cuisine, the Odisha Milk Federation has tried to popularize chhena poda as the signature Odia dessert.

 Nutrition

-Typically, a 100-gram serving of rasgulla contains 186 calories, out of which about 153 calories are in the form of carbohydrates.
+Typically, a 100-gram serving of rasgulla contains 186 calories, out of which about 153 calories come from carbohydrates.
 It also contains about 1.85 grams of fat and 4 grams of protein.

 Geographical indication (GI) tag

 In 2015, West Bengal applied for a Geographical Indication (GI) status for "Banglar Rasogolla" (Bengali Rasgulla).
 The Government clarified that there was no conflict with Odisha, and its application was only for a specific variant which was different in "both in colour, texture, taste, juice content and method of manufacturing" from the variant produced in Odisha.
-And the same goes for the Odisha Rasgulla, which can be claimed as a variant of the Bengali Rasagulla.
 On 14 November 2017, the GI Registry of India granted West Bengal the GI status for Banglar Rasogolla.

 The GI Registrar office at Chennai later specifically clarified that West Bengal was given GI status only for the Bengali version of Rasgulla ("Banglar Rasogolla"), not for the sweet's origin.
 The office also stated that Odisha had not by then applied for any GI tag, but it could also get Odisha Rasgulla's GI tag by presenting the necessary evidence.

-In 2018 Odisha had applied for GI status in Chennai GI Registry.
-On 29 July 2019 the GI Registry of India granted Odisha the GI status for Odisha Rasagola.
+In 2018 Odisha applied for GI status in Chennai GI Registry.
+On 29 July 2019, the GI Registry of India granted Odisha the GI status for "Odisha Rasagola", which is the Odia version of Rasgulla.